MAT 534: Algebra I (Fall 2025)

 Grading

-The final exam for the course will be on December 20.
-We are also going to have two midterms (in class) and weekly homework assignments.
-Your grade will be determined based on the final exam (35%), the two midterms (20% each), and your homework (25%).
+The final exam for the course will be on December 17.
+We are also going to have one midterm (in class) and weekly homework assignments.
+Your grade will be determined based on the final exam (40%), the midterm (30%), and your homework (30%).
 The general policy is no make-up exams and no late homework, but there will be an extra homework assignment at the end of the semester to make up for any missed assignments.

 Time and location